-The workflow for cleanliness analysis can involve multiple instruments, from particle extraction to automated particle characterization and classification, depending on the needs for particular products.
+The workflow for cleanliness analysis can involve multiple instruments, from particle extraction to automated particle characterization and classification, depending on the user needs for particular products.
 Normally, optical imaging methods are standard for particle characterization [4-9].
-In order to more easily identify the source of contamination, rapid chemical/elemental analysis of the particles is advantageous.
+To easily identify the source of contamination, rapid chemical/elemental analysis of the particles is a significant advantage.

 LIBS is an acronym for Laser Induced Breakdown Spectroscopy.
-The basic principles and operation of LIBS has already been described in a previous report .
+The basic principles and operation of LIBS has already been described in a previous article .

-For technical cleanliness, the ultimate goal is to find and eliminate the source of the contamination.
-A 2-methods-in-1 solution allows the contamination source to be identified with less time and effort, because the cleanliness analysis workflow is simplified.
+For technical cleanliness, the ultimate goal is to find and eliminate the sources of contamination.
+A 2-methods-in-1 solution allows contamination sources to be identified with less time and effort, because the cleanliness analysis workflow is simplified.

 - No sample transfer from one device to another;

 - No need to relocate the region of interest on the filter and make system adjustments; and

 - No time lost waiting for a vacuum (the analysis is always done in air under atmospheric conditions)

 Refer to figure 2 below for a diagram showing the differences in the cleanliness analysis workflow with a 2-in-1 solution versus SEM/EDS.

 An example of visual and chemical analysis of particles on a filter using the DM6 M LIBS solution from Leica Microsystems is shown below in figure 3.

 For the overall cleanliness workflow, often multiple instruments from several suppliers are used to perform the particle extraction and analysis.
 A cleanliness solution for the entire workflow, from particle extraction to analysis, from a “single source” is more convenient.